MicrosoftDocs/appcenter-docs/docs/diagnostics/search.md

 ## Considerations

+- The search functionality is available just for crashes data (errors cannot be searched today).
 - The maximum number of matching reports we display is 100.
 - For now, search results show the last 30 days of data, regardless of the retention settings.